AP® Calculus BC Free-Response Questions (FRQs)

 The AP® Calculus BC exam consists of two major sections: multiple-choice questions (MCQs) and free-response questions (FRQs).
 In this guide, we’ll take a look at the FRQ section of the exam.

-We will start by breaking down the format of Section II of the AP Calculus BC exam and give you tips to maximize your points on the FRQs.
+We will start by breaking down the format of Section II of the AP Calculus BC exam and giving you tips to maximize your points on the FRQs.
 In the sections that follow, we have also included a few examples of AP Calculus BC free-response questions you might see on the exam.
-By the end of this article, you will know how to practice AP Calc BC FRQs as you get ready for your upcoming AP Calc BC exam.
+By the end of this article, you will know how to practice AP Calculus BC FRQs as you prepare for your upcoming AP Calculus BC exam.

-Format of AP Calculus BC Free Response Section
+Format of the AP Calculus BC Free-Response Section

-The entire Section II accounts for 50% of the total points on the exam, where each question is weighted the same regardless of whether it is in Part A or B. The questions cover all ten units of the AP Calculus BC course.
-The table below summarizes the crucial information about the format of the MCQ section on the AP Calculus BC exam.
+The entire Section II accounts for 50% of the total points on the exam, where each question is weighted the same regardless of whether it is in Part A or B. The questions cover all 10 units of the AP Calculus BC course.
+The table below summarizes the crucial information about the format of the MCQ section on the AP Calculus BC exam:

 Section II Part A Part B